Vodafone and MasMovil deny holding tie-up talks in Spain

 A Vodafone spokesman said: "There is no truth whatsoever in speculation that Vodafone is in talks with MasMovil."

-Vodafone has a market value of about 50 billion euros while MasMovil is worth 2.95 billion euros after rising around 15% so far in 2019, Refinitiv data showed.
+Vodafone has a market value of about 50 billion euros while MasMovil is worth 2.95 billion euros, Refinitiv data showed.

-The deal reported would create a company of around 9 billion euros and reduce to three the number of domestic operators with operations spanning the whole Spanish market alongside Telefonica TEF.MC and France's Orange ORAN.PA.

 ($1 = 0.8988 euros)